romland/xorzee/README.md

 - test: maybe simply not stream video if there is no motion?
 How will Broadway handle that?
 - Remove 'http-server' dep on server
 - clear up misc directory
+- biggest issue right now:
+	- filterVectors / clustering on busy frames take too long for a poor RaspiZero.
+Will need to optimize before continuing with features.
+	- need a good reproducable(-ish) way to measure improvements (easy way: just measure 1k frames and avg. cost?)